Demky/1st/ListCommandesGit.md

 |
-git add <name> | add a files to git index git commit -m "string about the change" | Record changes to the repository and add a comments about the change official list of commit option : https://git-scm.com/docs/git-commit
+git add <name> | add a files to git index git commit -m "string about the change" | Record changes to the repository and add a comments about the change official list of every **commit** options : https://git-scm.com/docs/git-commit